Graduateshotline

 One of the first things to look at when choosing a Psychology program in Australia is whether the program is approved and accredited by the Australian Psychology Accreditation Council (APAC) and the Psychology Board of Australia (PsyBA); only students who complete a program approved by the Australian Psychology Accreditation Council can work as a practicing psychologist.

-How to Select a Program
+How to Select a Program?

-Students are provided with a plethora of different choices of what Psychology course to enroll for, but it must be kept in mind that different types of courses lead to different education and career paths in the future.
+Students are provided with a plethora of different choices of what Psychology course to enroll in, but it must be kept in mind that different types of courses lead to different education and career paths in the future.
 Undergraduate degrees in Psychology may be offered either as a major within a Bachelor of Science (BSc) or a Bachelor of Arts (BA) degree or it may be offered as a stand-alone specialist degree such as Bachelor of Psychology or Bachelor of Psychological Science.

 Opting for Psychology as a part of a BA or BSc degree is a good option for students who want to develop a solid general idea of the subject.
-It is especially a great option if the student desire to engage in interdisciplinary studies involving Psychology and various other subjects since it allows the student to study other disciplines alongside their major.
+It is especially a great option if the student desires to engage in interdisciplinary studies involving Psychology and various other subjects since it allows the student to study other disciplines alongside their major.
 These types of degrees are chosen by those who do not necessarily want to become professional practicing psychologists.
 These degrees are typically 3 years in length.

 For provisional registration with the APAC, the student must apply for an accredited fourth-year program, which will require an extra year of study.